meikoy-chan/muget/README.md

 ## Prequirements:

-  * Before using MuGet, make sure the following tools are installed and available in your PATH:
+  * Before proceeding with the installation, make sure the following tools are installed and available in your PATH:

     - [Python](https://www.python.org)
     - [FFmpeg](https://www.ffmpeg.org)